Battle of the Ancre: Subsequent operations

-On 19 November troops of the 19th Division defeated a German counter-attack at the west end of Grandcourt.
+On 19 November troops of the 19th (Western) Division defeated a German counter-attack at the west end of Grandcourt.
 Another defensive position was dug from the Ancre to Battery Alley 500 yd away from the Grandcourt line, from which the British retired, as they were overlooked from the south end of the Grandcourt line, where it was still held by the Germans.
-Puisieux trench was abandoned, when the 19th Division was withdrawn from Grandcourt that night.
+Puisieux trench was abandoned, when the 19th (Western) Division was withdrawn from Grandcourt that night.
 The Battle of the Somme lasted from 1 July to 18 November on the British reckoning.
 In the southern sector, the Fourth Army ended operations on 16 November and on the French sector, the final action took place on 14–15 November in St Pierre Vaast Wood.
 On 22 November, part of the 96th Brigade tried to rescue infantry of the 16th Battalion, Highland Light Infantry, who were trapped in Frankfort Trench south of the Soden Redoubt; the effort failed and the survivors surrendered.

 The German (1st and 2nd), French (Sixth and Tenth) and British (Fourth and Reserve/Fifth) armies, settled down to endure winter on the Somme.
 The British kept pressure on the German defenders with artillery fire, air attacks during bright spells and propaganda leaflets, purporting to be from German prisoners praising their treatment, although mud, icy winds, sleet and driving rain may have had more effect.
 Illness and exposure became common among German troops and at the end of 1916 was almost universal, leading to numerous reports warning that the German troops in the area, were unlikely to be able to resist further attacks.
 British attacks resumed in the Operations on the Ancre in January 1917.